GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.6.md

 On that day, right after the paramedics picked her up, she was transported to the General Tanegashima Hospital.
 As direct relative, Akiho has already been allowed to see her.
 And indeed—

-<div class="text-italic">*“I'll visit...
-I'll visit as often as I can, as soon as possible...”*</div>
+<div class="text-italic">“I'll visit...
+I'll visit as often as I can, as soon as possible...”</div>

 Whenever she had enough time on her hands, she would get on her scooter and head right to Minamitane.
-With the graduation ceremony being mere days ahead there weren't a lot of reasons to still visit school — so she stopped by almost each day.
+With the graduation ceremony being mere days ahead there weren't a lot of reasons to still visit school—so she stopped by almost each day.
 I myself, however...

-Even now, several days after our battle — I haven't found the courage to do so.
-The way I've seen Misa-nee in that abandoned airport hangar — her mind barely conscious, her thoughts more lost in a delirium than connecting with the world around her.
+Even now, several days after our battle—I haven't found the courage to do so.
+The way I've seen Misa-nee in that abandoned airport hangar—her mind barely conscious, her thoughts more lost in a delirium than connecting with the world around her.
 It was that exact same way that I kept her on my mind ever since.
 An image that I still wasn't able to let go off.

 Of course, I wanted to visit her.
 After all...
 Misa-nee still meant a lot to me, just like she did to Akiho.
-So just today — I finally made my decision.
+So just today—I finally made my decision.
 Early this morning, right before visiting Frau, I picked up my scooter and set out for the hospital.
 In the dim light right before sunrise its bleak facade almost seemed hostile as I approached the entrance.

 Even though visiting hours already started, I was still worried about coming at this time of day.
 Except for the hospital staff I came across no one else as I walked through the building's endless corridors.
-To avoid bothersome questions I refrained from asking — so it took me a while to find Misa-nee's room.
+To avoid bothersome questions I refrained from asking—so it took me a while to find Misa-nee's room.

 And as I finally did...
 I hesitated.

 Her door was right before me, yet I felt unable to move an inch.
-As if paralyzed, with one hand on the door handle — I just stood there, feeling like some kind of weirdo.
+As if paralyzed, with one hand on the door handle—I just stood there, feeling like some kind of weirdo.

 That's why... as the door suddenly opened, I reflexively winced.
 Right in front of me appeared Akiho, a bewildered expression painted on her face.